jenkinsci/jenkinsfile-runner-github-actions/README.md

 ## How to use the actions

-Here is an example workflow how to use the actions:
+Here is an example [GitHub Action workflow](https://help.github.com/articles/about-github-actions/#about-workflows) that shows how to use the actions in parallel:

 ```
 workflow "Jenkins single-shot master" {